mahmoud-swedani/Registration/README.md

-# CustomUserModel
+# Registration
-A Django project showcasing how to create a custom user model.
+A Django project showcasing how to create a Log in, Sign up, Log out.

 ## Getting started